firebase/firebase-functions/.guides/usage.md

 npm run build

 # Run emulators for local development
 # This is a long-running command.
-Tell the user to run this command themselves to start the emulators:
+A human can run this command themselves to start the emulators:
 firebase emulators:start --only functions

 # Deploy functions